Trilemma: Holmström's theorem

+Arrow's impossibility theorem

+In social choice theory, economist Kenneth Arrow proved that it is impossible to create a social welfare function that simultaneously satisfies three key criteria: Pareto efficiency, non-dictatorship and independence of irrelevant alternatives.

 In politics

 The Brexit trilemma

 Following the Brexit referendum, the first May government decided that not only should the United Kingdom leave the European Union but also that it should leave the European Union Customs Union and the European Single Market.
 This meant that a customs and regulatory border would arise between the UK and the EU.
 Whilst the sea border between Great Britain and continental Europe was expected to present manageable challenges, the UK/EU border in Ireland was recognised as having rather more intractable issues.
 These were summarised in what became known as the "Brexit trilemma", because of three competing objectives: no hard border on the island; no customs border in the Irish Sea; and no British participation in the European Single Market and the European Union Customs Union.
 It is not possible to have all three.

 The Zionist trilemma

 Zionists have often desired that Israel be democratic, have a Jewish identity, and encompass (at least) the land of Mandatory Palestine.
 However, these desires (or "desiderata") seemingly form an inconsistent triad, and thus a trilemma.
 Palestine has an Arab majority, so any democratic state encompassing all of Palestine would likely have a binational or Arab identity.